nurafintech/whitepapers/concepts/VRF.md

 # Verifiable Random Functions
 The name “Verifiable Random Function” may not align well with many folks’ natural intuition.
+In cryptography, a verifiable random function (VRF) is a public-key pseudorandom function that provides proofs that its outputs were calculated correctly. <br/>

+Obtaining a source of unpredictable auditable and tamper-proof randomness on the blockchain is difficult on-chain randomness solutions like block hashes are subject to block withholding attacks by miners and validators and therefore cannot be trusted on the other hand off-chain randomness solutions are opaque requiring a high degree of trust that the centralized data provider won't manipulate the results to their benefit.<br/>

 First, an ideal cryptographic hash function deterministically maps an arbitrary-sized message string to a fixed-size digest that is impossible to direct/predict without brute-force, essentially indistinguishable from a random oracle, and infeasible to run backwards (i.e. invert). <br/>
 The hash function makes it incredibly hard to find two input messages mapping to the same digest.
 The resulting digest is commonly associated with a message (over a safe channel) to support integrity checks.<br/>